Jodosoft/Libraries/README.md

 The INumeric&lt;TSelf&gt; interface defines a contract for number types with support for operators, maths, conversion, string-parsing, random generation, and more.

-Static utility classes, such as `MathN` and `ConvertN`, expose the features of these types in a way this is familiar to users of the built-in number types.
+Static utility classes, such as `MathN` and `ConvertN`, expose these features in a way that is familiar to users of the .NET API.

 <pre lang="csharp"><code>using Jodo.Numerics;
 using System;